 HOLLOMAN AIR FORCE BASE, N.M. --

-Long sent his photos to the Air Force Wounded Warrior Program office in San Antonio, Texas, and was contacted back in April 2017.
+Long sent his photos to the Air Force Wounded Warrior Program office in San Antonio, and was contacted back in April 2017.

-After his shoots, he posts the photos of all the warriors competing and training online and does not charge people for them.
+After his shoots, he posts the photos of all the wounded warriors competing and training online.
+He does not charge people for them.